MilesCranmer/ArguMend.jl/README.md

 end
 ```

-which results in a nicer mechanism for invalid keywords:
+This results in a nicer mechanism for mistyped API calls:

 ```julia
 julia> f(1, 2; iterations=1)